Cherry Hills Country Club

 The club's signature colors are cherry red and white.

 Course

 The par-72 course measures 7348 yd from the member back tees, and now extends to 7466 yd at par-71 for championships.
-The course plays much shorter because its average elevation exceeds 5300 ft above sea level.
+The course plays shorter because its average elevation exceeds 5300 ft above sea level.

 A significant restoration by noted architect Tom Doak was carried out during 2008 and opened for play in spring 2009.

 The course was extended to over 7500 yd and many trees were removed.
 In addition, several original bunkers that had been removed over the years were restored, bringing the course more in-line with William Flynn's original design.